Free Bar Modelling PowerPoint And Other Ways To Showcase The Use Of The Bar Model

 Now that bar modelling is a staple of classrooms across the UK, we thought it was time to show you how we here at Third Space Learning use this pictorial representation within our 1-to-1 intervention lessons.
 The aim is to give you a few ideas of how you can use it too no matter what primary school year you teach maths to.
 Bar models for all we say!

 While maths used to be taught by working out page after page of calculations until the theory behind what you were doing got hammered into your brain through constant repetition.

-The idea of using pictures as part of teaching maths was a rarity, but one idea that was introduced in the 1960s by Jerome Bruner – is now at the forefront of maths teaching – the concrete pictorial abstract approach, most frequently seen in our increasing use of bar models!
+The idea of using pictures as part of teaching maths was a rarity, but one idea that was introduced in the 1960s by Jerome Bruner – is now at the forefront of maths teaching – the concrete pictorial abstract approach (CPA), most frequently seen in our increasing use of the bar model!